 Their thinking behind putting tabs and windows there seems to be that tabs and windows in a browser are analogous to files in a text editor.
 The analogy is fair, but isn't a justification for the design.
 Put tab actions under a menu called Tabs, or maybe Window since it also opens new windows.

 To be fair, there are a couple of options under there that do have to do with files, like Save Page As and arguably Print and Import from Another Browser.
-Not nearly enough to justify the category.

 The Edit tab contains text editing buttons, which...
 I mean okay, you do write comments and stuff in browsers.
 Still completely redundant since those things are also available on right click in a text field which is much faster than pointing your mouse halfway across the screen (and the *widely standarized* keyboard shortcuts are faster still).
 But it also contains Find in This Page, which is not remotely about editing, and *Preferences*.
 What idiot thought it made sense to put *Preferences* under *Edit*?
 Especially when there's a *Tools* tab?

 The View tab is pretty sensible, only thing to criticize there is... yes, this is for real in Firefox 75 (and I just noticed it while writing this): Enter Reader Mode has the same hotkey as Restart (Developer), and if I press it it restarts Firefox.
 I have not customized this.
 This must've been an oversight in development.
 I'd be pretty embarrassed if I shipped a bug like that to production, nevermind that for such a high-profile project, it should've been tested by multiple people before release.